lorth001/data-structures-in-c/README.md

 For several reasons.

 1. It's not already prepackaged with a lot of data structures
-2. It requires memory management (I accept the challenge)
+2. It requires memory management
-3. It's fast (always a plus)
-4. I wanted to get better at C
+3. I wanted to live dangerously

 ## How to Use